WebAuthn quick start: Android SDK

 Sample flows

-The sample flows demonstrate possible ways to implement biometric authentication using Transmit Android SDK.
-In the diagrams below, Transmit APIs are shown in pink along with the relevant integration step.
+The sample flows demonstrate possible ways to implement biometric authentication using Mosaic Android SDK.
+In the diagrams below, Mosaic APIs are shown in pink along with the relevant integration step.

 Registration